 The Orthopaedic Surgery department supports the Virginia Tech Carilion School of Medicine value domains in the following ways:

 Our Orthopaedic Faculty provide the musculoskeletal lectures and clinical exam workshops for all VTCSOM MS1 and MS2 students.
 The MS3 and MS4 students may participate in clinical block rotations in general orthopaedics, pediatric orthopaedics, sports medicine and trauma/emergency medicine.
 Our faculty also partner with undergraduate students offering clinical rotations and mentorships.

-Our Orthopaedic faculty have a long tradition of involvement in clinical and basic science research and via the Musculoskeletal Education Research Center (MERC), facilitate and foster musculoskeletal research education for the Virginia Tech Carilion School of Medicine and the Virginia Tech Carilion Research Institute.
+Our Orthopaedic faculty have a long tradition of involvement in clinical and basic science research and via the Musculoskeletal Education Research Center (MERC), facilitate and foster musculoskeletal research education for the Virginia Tech Carilion School of Medicine and the Fralin Biomedical Research Institute at VTC.
 The MERC faculty mentor our student scientists and act to connect clinician investigators with basic scientists and engineers to perform meaningful translational research projects with real-world applications.